Nested quotation: In programming

-Nested strings (level 2)

-Suppose we had to make a quote inside the quoted interpreted code.
+Suppose we then had to make a quote inside the quoted interpreted code.
 In JavaScript, you can only have one unescaped quote sublevel, which has to be the alternate of the top-level quote.
 If the 2nd-level quote symbol is the same as the first-level symbol, these quotes must be escaped.
 For example:

 alert("I don't need to escape here");

 alert('Nor is it "required" here');

 alert('But now I do or it won\'t work');

-Nested strings (level 3 and beyond)

-Furthermore, (unlike in the literature example), the third-level nested quote must be escaped in order not to conflict with either the first- or second-level quote delimiters.
+A third-level nested quote must be escaped in order not to conflict with either the first- or second-level quote delimiters.
 This is true regardless of alternating-symbol encapsulation.
 Every level after the third level must be recursively escaped for all the levels of quotes in which it is contained.
-This includes the escape character itself, the backslash (“\”), which is escaped by itself (“\\”).
+This includes the escape character itself, the backslash ("\"), which is escaped by itself ("\\").

 For every sublevel in which a backslash is contained, it must be escaped for the level above it, and then all the backslashes used to escape that backslash as well as the original backslash, must be escaped, and so on and so forth for every level that is ascended.
 This is to avoid ambiguity and confusion in escaping.

 Here are some examples that demonstrate some of the above principles: